cmilando/contam-prj-build-doc/docs/source/flow_paths.rst

 ------------------------------------
 * Standard practice is 3 per wall
 * You don’t change the element (wall_ext)
+* Right click on the wall and select Flow Path (similar to window flow path definition)
 * You modify the relative height and area, as per the spreadsheet
-* Set a wind pressure profile
+* Set a wind pressure profile > Flow Path > Wind Pressure > Select "Variable" > under Name select the wind pressure profile
+* If necessary, select library, load, and copy wind pressure elements for the project
-* Standard value is 5 cm2/m2
+* Standard value is 5 cm2/m2 - set by double clicking the airflow path, then selecting "edit element" for Flow Path and change to 5 cm2/m2
+* Copy airflow paths to all external walls
+* Make sure wind pressure profile is selected for all airflow paths on all external walls
+* The wall leakage rates will update in all element assigned to the element profile

 Internal wall leakage
 ------------------------------------